-- Effective 2 July 2021, eXpats Service Centre will increase the frequency of its counter services to three (3) days a week. - The national Full Movement Control Order is extended until the daily cases fall below 4000. - All appointments during this period are cancelled. - New appointments must be made when the lockdown is lifted. - Online applications can still be submitted throughout the full lockdown, but please expect delays in processing. - Strictly no walk-in is allowed.
-All counter transactions will be based on confirmed appointments made via the MyHelp Online Appointment system.
-Manual appointments approved by MYXpats Centre beforehand have been forfeited with immediate effect and strictly no walk-ins. - All MDEC Special Pass applications are to be submitted directly at the Immigration Unit (Expatriate Services) of MDEC Cyberjaya. - If an MDEC Pass renewal application is approved, and the passport submitted for endorsement, before the expiry of the current pass, a Special Pass is not required. - If a Pass renewal application is approved before the expiry of the current pass, but the passport submitted for endorsement after expiry of the current pass, a Special Pass is not required if the endorsement is submitted within 30 days after approval. - If a Pass renewal application is approved after the expiry of the current pass, a Special Pass is required. - If the applicant entered Malaysia with the approval letter and the current entry stamp (Social Visit Pass) has expired before submission of the passport for endorsement, a Special Pass is required. - Effective 15 March 2021, the submission of ESD Special Pass applications can be done online at the Expatriate Service Division (ESD) portal. - This process will be known as e-Special Pass (eSP) and will currently only be made available for Employment Pass renewals.
+- Effective 21 July 2021, the eXpats Service Centre will resume limited counter services, including services for the Immigration Unit.
+The following controls will be in place, however: - This update applies to MSC/ICT status companies applying for Employment Passes, Dependent Passes, and/or Long-Term Social Visit Passes via the Malaysia Digital Economy Corporation (MDEC) only. - Only urgent cases with confirmed appointments will be accepted (e.g. urgent/emergency cases, prolonged overstays, etc.).
+Companies can make appointments by emails expatctr@mdec.com.my. - Walk-ins will not be accepted.'
+0 - Strictly no walk-in is allowed.
+All counter transactions will be based on confirmed • appointments made via the MyHelp Online Appointment system.
+Manual appointments approved by MYXpats Centre beforehand have been forfeited with immediate effect and strictly no walk-ins. - All MDEC Special Pass applications are to be submitted directly at the Immigration Unit (Expatriate Services) of MDEC Cyberjaya. - If an MDEC Pass renewal application is approved, and the passport submitted 0 for endorsement, before the expiry of the current pass, a Special Pass is not required.

-- Special Pass applications for all other passes (i.e. new Employment Pass (EP), Professional Visit Pass (PVP), Dependent Pass (DP), Long-Term Social Visit Pass (LT-SVP) etc) will still have to be done manually until it is implemented online at a later stage. - Company representatives and Residence Pass Talent (RP-T) holders are required to apply for MyHelp Online Appointment before proceeding with any passport/ payment submissions and endorsement processes at both the Expatriate Services Division (ESD) in Putrajaya and MYXpats Centre in Mutiara Damansara.
+- If a Pass renewal application is approved before the expiry of the current 0 pass, but the passport submitted for endorsement after expiry of the current pass, a Special Pass is not required if the endorsement is submitted within 30 days after approval. - If a Pass renewal application is approved after the expiry of the current pass, 0 a Special Pass is required. - If the applicant entered Malaysia with the approval letter and the current entry stamp (Social Visit Pass) has expired before submission of the passport for endorsement, a Special Pass is required. - Effective 15 March 2021, the submission of ESD Special Pass applications can be done online at the Expatriate Service Division (ESD) portal. - This process will be known as e-Special Pass (eSP) and will currently only be 0 made available for Employment Pass renewals. - Special Pass applications for all other passes (i.e. new Employment Pass 0 (EP), Professional Visit Pass (PVP), Dependent Pass (DP), Long-Term Social Visit Pass (LT-SVP) etc) will still have to be done manually until it is implemented online at a later stage. - Company representatives and Residence Pass Talent (RP-T) holders are required to apply for MyHelp Online Appointment before proceeding with any passport/ payment submissions and endorsement processes at both the Expatriate Services Division (ESD) in Putrajaya and MYXpats Centre in Mutiara Damansara.